What is servant leadership?

 The bottom line to the application of servant leadership is that we don’t emulate the examples of the world; our example is Jesus, who came as a servant.
 Therefore, our mission is to serve one another, to give of ourselves.
 Christ came to give His life.
 We are to give of our lives not only in service to Him but to our fellow man, including those in the church and outside it (Mark 12:31).

-Recommended Resources: The Empowered Leader: 10 Keys to Servant Leadership by Calvin Miller and Logos Bible Software.
+Recommended Resource: The Empowered Leader: 10 Keys to Servant Leadership by Calvin Miller

 What was the significance of Jesus washing the feet of the disciples?